kelpisland/esm-browser/README.md

 # esm-browser

+The Environmental Assessment Office (EAO) is an independent provincial agency responsible for conducting Environmental Assessments , and administering the B.C.
+Environmental Assessment Act.

-A Project of the Environmental Assessment Office (EAO), BC Ministry of the Environment in partnership with the OCIO DevOps Pathfinder.
+The first phases of this project are in partnership with the OCIO DevOps Pathfinder.

-This application is a tool to support the work of EAO staff, project proponents, and other stakeholders as environmental assessments are conducted.

 ## Features

-Need a blurb about the app features.
+EAO leads major project reviews and prepares an assessment report detailing the findings of its review, which may also contain recommendations.
+The report, along with the project application, is referred to two government Ministers, who decide on project approval.
+Once approved, an EA certificate is issued.
+The public can find information on projects under review on the EAO's website.
+Work is underway to improve web access to project information.

 ## Project Status
 The project is actively developing towards a first release target of January 18, 2016.